guoyuanxiong/academic-kickstart/content/authors/admin/_index.md

   url: "http://www.utsa.edu"

 # Short bio (displayed in user profile at end of posts)
 bio: Yuanxiong Guo is an Assistant Professor in the Department of Information Systems and Cyber Security at The University of Texas at San Antonio.
-His current research focuses on data analytics, security and privacy with applications to Internet of things, cyber-physical systems, and edge computing.

 interests:
 - Data Analytics